 \begin{example}[Reversible transformations in QT] In Example~\ref{ExQuantum}, we have defined the $N$-outcome quantum state space as the set of $N\times N$ density matrices.
 Based on this definition, we have already derived the most general form of \emph{measurements} in QT: these are the POVMs.
 Let us now use the GPT framework to deduce the most general form of \emph{reversible transformations}.

 As discussed above, a reversible transformation $T$ is an (invertible) linear map $T:\mathbf{H}_N(\mathbb{C})\to\mathbf{H}_N(\mathbb{C})$ which is a \emph{linear symmetry of the state space}.
 That is, it must map the set $\Omega_A$ of $N\times N$ density matrices onto itself, and it must be linear in the sense of preserving real-linear combinations of Hermitian matrices.
-(Apriori this is completely unrelated to linearity in the Hilbert space.)
+(A priori this is completely unrelated to linearity on state vectors in the Hilbert space.)
 Determining the most general transformations $T$ with this property is hence a mathematical exercise.
-Its solution is known as \emph{Wigner's theorem} (see e.g.\ Bargmann 1964).
+Its solution is known as \emph{Wigner's theorem} (see e.g.\ Bargmann 1964~\cite{Bargmann1964}).
 Namely, these turn out to be the transformations of the following form:

 where $U$ is a unitary or antiunitary map.
-The question of which of these transformations can actually be implemented physically depends on auxiliary assumptions.
-If we only consider single quantum state spaces in isolation, then there is no apriori reason to regard antiunitary transformations as physically impossible.
-However, if -- as in actual physics -- we consider a full \emph{theory} of state spaces, combining via some tensor product rule, then only the unitary transformations can be implemented.
+Which of these transformations can actually be implemented physically depends on auxiliary assumptions.
+If we only consider single quantum state spaces in isolation, then there is no a priori reason to regard antiunitary transformations as physically impossible.
+However, if --- as in actual physics --- we consider a full theory of state spaces, combining via the usual tensor product rule, then only the unitary transformations can be implemented.
 This is because antiunitary maps like the transposition, $\rho\mapsto U\rho U^{-1}=\rho^\top$, are known to generate negative eigenvalues when applied to half of an entangled state.
-In other words, unitary transformations are \emph{completely positive} while antiunitary transformations are not (Nielsen and Chuang 2000).
+In other words, unitary transformations are \emph{completely positive} while antiunitary transformations are not (Nielsen and Chuang 2000~\cite{NielsenChuang2000}).